 You will probably have this in place for your marketing and sales.
-But consider making your operating expenses part of this in order to give the complete overview, which ensures you stay on the set budget.
+But consider making your operating expenses part of this to give the complete overview, ensuring you stay on the set budget.

 A spending report keeps your day-to-day outgoings front and center.
-You may have other things to worry about, so a good spend dashboard can save a lot of time.
+You may have other things to worry about, so a good spending dashboard can save time.

 - Take all the help you can get

 As CEO, expense management may not be on the list of priorities for your startup.
-Maintaining a clear vision of the fundamentals will help you to simplify things and cut through the hassle.
-Establishing a reliable system for efficient and effective expense management will save you time and allow you to focus more on other important things.
+However, maintaining a clear vision of the fundamentals will help you to simplify things and cut through the hassle.
+In addition, establishing a reliable system for efficient and effective expense management will save you time and allow you to focus more on other essential things.

 A comprehensive expense management platform, such as Expensify, can help.
-Expensify offers intuitive expense oversight, convenient validation processes, and flexible payment modes, all without sacrificing security.
+Expensify offers intuitive expense oversight, convenient validation processes, and flexible payment modes without sacrificing security.